How to choose the best bed linen: 10 things to know

 BRUSHED COTTON / FLANNEL - Brushed cotton is made from loosely spun cotton.
 It has been carefully brushed to create a soft and fuzzy raised texture, which holds in your body heat, resulting in a fabric that's warm and cosy, but still breathable.

 Brushed cotton can also be called flannel or flannelette, though there is a difference.
 A brushed cotton fabric is only brushed on the face side.
 Flannel or Flannelette fabric is brushed on both sides.

 POLYCOTTON - Polycotton sheets or 'easy care' sheets are made with a blend of man-made polyester (a type of plastic) and cotton.
 Polycotton bed linen is generally cheap to buy and easy to care for.
 It dries quickly and doesn't require much ironing.

 It doesn't have the luxury top-quality feel that other fabrics have.
 It is also not as breathable as a natural fibre like cotton and linen, so not a great choice if you suffer from night sweats or if you are a hot sleeper.

 As polyester is made from a petrochemical, it's not biodegradable like natural untreated fabrics.
 It can also shed plastic microfibres when washed which can end up in our rivers and seas.

-LINEN - Linen is made from the natural long, hollow fibres of the flax plant.
+LINEN - Linen is made from the natural long, hollow fibres of the flax plant, which is spun into yarn.
 Flax is mainly grown in Europe.
 French and Belgian flax is generally regarded as the highest quality.
 Our linen bedding range is made from French flax.

 Linen has natural breathability and insulation properties and therefore, offers excellent temperature regulation all year round.
 The fabric is very strong and durable, which means that linen bedding is really long-lasting.